Beauma/TheHeron/README.md

 Despite not updating this as frequently I’ve been working pretty steadily.
 I talked to Bill Huang about simplifying the camshaft mechanism.
 He thought it would be easier to change the cam lobes to like a true offset cam shaft.
 I don’t think I’m describing this well, but essentially a pipe with different pipes offset.

 The design would rely on bearings around a pipe.
 The biggest diameter bearing I can get fairly cheaply off McMaster is 1-1/4 inches.
 At 1-1/2 inches the cost goes up dramatically.
 I’ll try to look into other sources though.
 Bearings Direct has some [1-1/2” ID bearings](https://bearingsdirect.com/r-series-ball-bearings-light-duty/2550-r24-zz-ball-bearing-1-1-2x2-5-8x9-16-shielded-s13kdd.html) in stock at under $10 — that’s definitely a better deal than MCM, but I’d have to wait for shipping.

+1-1/2" steel tube is roughly $5 a foot on MCM, not a bad price either.
+That's definitely a good idea by Bill Huang, I'm glad I asked his opinion.
+Definitely a lot simpler and less finicky.

+I chekced in on my part being cut at the AE maker space — they still haven't cut it yet.
+I guess I can't blame them, given that they're working hard to support the legitimate projects of the school.
+It is a little awkward though, because what would be best is for me just to grab the sheet and take it back to the invention studio.
+I was under the impression the AE waterjet was larger, but they're about the same size.
+Oh well.
+At least I don't have to spend time monkeying around with the water jet.
+In the future, however, I'll definitely take things to the invention studio.

+I was also working on converting the base for sheet metal.
+Solidworks sheet metal conversion is a lot more finicky than I thought it would be.
+I guess that's solidworks though.
+I used to use solidworks for a lot of conception, but now there's no way, now that I've seen how easy blender is.
+Granted, there are no dimensions, but you can just run and gun shapes around and get your idea out fast.

 ## Thursday September 14th